Myfreeimplants

-MyFreeImplants is the largest website used by women to find donations, particularly from men, via crowdfunding for breast augmentation.
+MyFreeImplants is a website used by women to find donations, particularly from men, via crowdfunding for breast augmentation.

 The women frequently converse with their donors.

 Criticism

-The site has been criticized by professional organizations including the British Association of Aesthetic Plastic Surgeons (BAAPS) for tasteless marketing and trivializing a significant surgical procedure.
+The site has been criticized by professional organizations, including the British Association of Aesthetic Plastic Surgeons (BAAPS) for tasteless marketing and trivializing a significant surgical procedure.

 It has also been criticized for providing a platform for men to ask for sexual favors.